 Through multicountry funding, the Global Fund aims to address a limited number of key multicountry priorities, deemed critical to fulfill the aims of the Global Fund strategy and not able to be addressed through country allocations alone.

-Within each multicountry strategic priority are specific priority areas.
-While several priority areas have pre-identified applicants, there will be a competitive application process for the majority of priority areas.
-Eligible organizations may submit a funding request to the Global Fund through the competitive application process.
+Within each multicountry strategic priority there are specific priority areas for 2017-2019.
+While several priority areas had pre-identified applicants, there was a competitive application process for the majority of priority areas.
+Eligible organizations submitted a funding requests to the Global Fund through a competitive application process.
 See Multicountry Funding Applications for more.

-Eleven strategic initiative priority areas have been identified as needed to support the success of country allocations, but that cannot be funded through country grants alone.
-A total of US$194 million is designated for these catalytic investments:
+Eleven strategic initiative priority areas were identified as needed to support the success of country allocations, but that cannot be funded through country grants alone.
+A total of US$194 million is designated for these catalytic investments for 2017-2019: